I’m sitting in the airport lounge, waiting to board my flight to Budapest.

 P.P.S.
 Avoid mists.
 They’re refreshing but, with nothing to seal it in, the moisture evaporates out of your skin again. 🙁

-- Niod Multi Molecular Hyaluronic Acid Complex (£25.00): available at Beauty Bay, Cult Beauty and Look Fantastic
+- Niod Multi Molecular Hyaluronic Acid Complex (£25.00): available at Beauty Bay, and Cult Beauty

-- Paula’s Choice Hyaluronic Acid Booster ($34.00): available at Dermstore, Look Fantastic, Nordstrom and Paula’s Choice
+- Paula’s Choice Hyaluronic Acid Booster ($34.00): available at Dermstore, Nordstrom and Paula’s Choice

 - Skinceuticals Hyaluronic Acid Intesifier ($98.00): available at Dermstore and Skinstore